DynoCC/Dyno-Custom-Commands/Fun Commands/Mini-Games/Dyno-RPG/README.md

 ## How to
 A simple guide for setting up roles and channels for the commands to work as intended

- - Run the `setup` command in your guild.
+ - Run the `rpg-setup` command in your guild.
 Make sure you have the required permissions.
 This command will automatically create all required channels, and roles.
  - Make any channel specific changes yourself.
 You can customize the permissions of each role according to your own preferences from within discord.